Andrea Matthews

 you live in Christ

 MISC.
-TERMS
+TWENTIETH-CENTURY TERMS

-Black and whites = NY police cars
+Black and whites = NYC police cars

 Golden Year – Every nineteen years.
 The guardianship